Core-2-Extreme/Video_player_for_3DS/library/00_devkitpro_install.md

 # How to install devkitpro

-It works on WSL Ubuntu 20.04, is should also work on real Ubuntu.
+It works on Ubuntu 24.04, it should also work on WSL. \
-As of this writing, we are using `devkitARM r64-2`. \
+As of this writing, we are using `devkitARM r65-1`. \
 For more information, see [README](../README.md#build).

 ## Download the script